Camp Life

 Canteen

 We recommend families provide campers with at least $60 for a 3.5-week session and $35 for a 2-week session for Canteen.
-Families choose their desired canteen amount and the method they want to pay for it on the Canteen Spending Form, using CampInTouch.
+Families choose their desired canteen amount and the method they want to pay for it on the Canteen Spending Form.
 During the summer, families can log in to their CampinTouch or Campanion App to add money to their campers’ Canteen balance.
 At the end of the summer, any remaining balance will go toward our Kingswood Camper Scholarship Fund.
-If you would prefer to request a refund of the unspent balance, please contact us in writing by August 16, 2024.
+If you would prefer to request a refund of the unspent balance, please contact us in writing by August 15, 2025.

 Camp Gear

-Every camper receives one Camp Kingswood t-shirt at camp.
+Every camper receives one Camp Kingswood t-shirt at camp and is required for trips out of camp in public places.
 Lots of other Kingswood gear is available for purchase both at camp at Canteen and at the online camp store.
-Visit our online store at www. amerasport.com/CAMP KINGSWOOD/ to find Kingswood clothing and gear for your whole family!
+Visit our online store to find Kingswood clothing and gear for your whole family.
+You are invited to order camp swag to be delivered to your camper at camp in lieu of sending packages.
 You can find most items on the camp packing list there too, including great camp duffel bags.

 sepia-1 decorative texture sepia-2 decorative texture sepia-3 decorative texture